Raptus/raptus.article.accordion/README.rst

 install or reinstall the "raptus.article.default" product.

-Note that if you do not use the raptus.article.default package you have to include the zcml of raptus.article.accordeon either by adding it to the zcml list in your buildout or by including it in another package's configure.zcml.
+Note that if you do not use the raptus.article.default package you have to include the zcml of raptus.article.accordion either by adding it to the zcml list in your buildout or by including it in another package's configure.zcml.